mgol/node-amd-builder/README.md

 amd-builder
 ==========

-This project aims at providing a NodeJS service to build bundles out of AMD projects in a git repository.
-This was developed to help jQuery Mobile build the bundle builder.
+This project aims at providing a NodeJS service to build jQuery Mobile bundles.
 Initial checkout as well as workspace creation have to be done manually.

 ## API v1